 Recruiters should develop the same advertising and web analytics skills that marketers use to test and hone their lead generation programs.
 These will help you:

-- and find hidden pockets of highly engaged candidates.
+- Find hidden pockets of highly engaged candidates

 On the sales side, recruiters should focus on developing their ability to pitch the benefits of working for their company, as well as adapting on the fly to questions and push back from candidates.
 The better you are at promoting the company and job posting, the more effective you will be at landing the best candidates.